Search

 About this document

-2017/035: Refusal to issue a code compliance certificate for an 18-year-old house
+2015/080: Regarding the refusal to issue a code compliance certificate for a 14 year-old prefabricated outbuilding

 This information is published by the Ministry of Business, Innovation and Employment’s Chief Executive.
 It is a general guide only and, if used, does not relieve any person of the obligation to consider any matter to which the information relates according to the circumstances of the particular case.
 Expert advice may be required in specific circumstances.
 Where this information relates to assisting people: